-Normally, the adoption of an amendment to the Land Development Regulations (LDR) and the adoption of an amendment of the Zoning Atlas to re-zone a property are subjects of two separate staff reports, plus an ordinance and a resolution.
+Typically, in Martin County the adoption of an amendment to the Land Development Regulations (LDR) and the adoption of an amendment of the Zoning Atlas to re-zone a property are subjects of two separate staff reports, plus an ordinance and a resolution.
 This staff report, however, reviews both the proposed adoption of Division 4, Old Palm City Redevelopment Code, Article 12, LDR and the proposed amendment of the Zoning Atlas to assign the Old Palm City Redevelopment Zoning District.
+This is the same procedure used to amend the Zoning Atlas for the Rio CRA and to adopt Article 12, Div.
+3, Rio Community Redevelopment Code.